espaciomore/my-code-kata/CrewAI/engineering_team/output/project_requirements.md

 * UI on the Universal Chess Interface (UCI) protocol to share information with the backend API
 * UI should communicate with the API using the FEN (Forsyth-Edwards Notation) standard to store the chessboard as JSON
 * UI must initialize the chess board through an API call then use the FEN object to render the board
-* Each chess piece must be displayed with a special symbol
+* Each chess piece must be displayed with a special symbol in ASCII character
 * Human should be able to make a move by drag and drop
 * Human should be able to make a move by clicking on the start square and then another click on the end square
 * Computer should be able to make a move autonomously
 * Show a playable chess board and pieces (whites and blacks) on the web Application
 * Application directory "**/output/app/"
+* Fulfilling all the requirements above is the only acceptable outcome.

 # About Chess Rules: